 So “Super Keen” for ways of making “Green Powder Supplements” my daily staple had me searching everywhere for “super greens” that were perfect for me?

-Super Safe or a Super Scam – The truth about greens powder supplements.
+Super Safe or a Super Scam – Here lies what I believe is the truth about greens powder supplements from my research.

 Super Green Powders & Capsules, a health food fad or the healthy option?